csound/manual/docs/invoke/cs-options-by-category.md

 #### --aft-zero
 Use zero as initial value of after-touch.

-#### -F FILE, --midifile=FILE
+#### -F [FILE], --midifile[=FILE]
-Read MIDI events from MIDI file *FILE*.
-The file should have only one track in Csound versions 4.xx and earlier; this limitation is removed in Csound 5.00.
+Open MIDI file input (for access using MIDI file opcodes).
+If *FILE* is given, read MIDI events from MIDI file *FILE*, with MIDI file id 0 assigned to it (see MIDI file input opcodes).
+The file should have only one track in Csound versions
+4.xx and earlier; this limitation is removed in Csound 5.00.
+MIDI file opcodes introduce in Csound 7.00.

 #### --midioutfile=FILENAME
 Save MIDI output to a file (Csound 5.00 and later only).